 You can purchase escargot pre-seasoned and stuffed in many food stores in France, but it’s relatively easy to make.

-Just stuff escargot and herbed butter in shells and bake for about 8 to 10 minutes and serve.
+Just stuff escargot and herbed butter in shells, bake for about 8 to 10 minutes and serve.

 9) Scallops (les Saint-Jacques)